nandhra702/Information-Retrieval-project/Readme.md

 # 🌌 NightRunners Search Engine

--> A new way to visualize search
+# A new way to visualize search

-[![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/nandhra702/NightRunners__Search_Engine)
+( Try clicking this button.
+It takes you to the deepwiki page, where Devin AI helps you to understand the repo ) [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/nandhra702/NightRunners__Search_Engine)

-NightRunners is a **full-text search engine** built from scratch with a Django backend, advanced IR (Information Retrieval) techniques, and an ** interesting 3D visualization layer** for exploring search results like never before.
+NightRunners is a **full-text search engine** built from scratch with a Django backend, advanced IR (Information Retrieval) techniques, and an **interesting 3D visualization layer** for exploring search results like never before.

 Designed for both research and fun — blending traditional IR concepts with modern interactive features.